SakshamG30/Face-Recognition/README.md

 # Face-Recognition

-Run SS first, enter id in integer, run trainer, edit detector.py corresponding to face_id in detector and then run it to detect your face.
+Run SS first, enter id in integer, run trainer, edit name in face_id corresponding to entered id in detector.py and then run it to detect your face.